gulrak/relive-client/README.md

 # reLive-Clients

-_Live show replay clients for experiencing past scene-related shows and podcasts._
+_Live show replay clients for experiencing past scene-related shows and podcasts from [reLive](http://relive.nu)._

 This repository collects my current work on reLive client software.
 It is a full rework of the original code I wrote for [reLiveQt](https://relive.gulrak.net/reliveqt).